medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 #### Prevent the display of other forms for deceased persons

-You typically don't want to do things like health assessments for deceased patients.
-If this is the case, so you'll need to update your other app form's `properties.json` files to only display for alive contacts.
+You typically don't want users doing actions like "health assessment" for deceased contacts.
+You can achieve this by updating your other app form's `properties.json` files to only display for alive contacts.

 ```json
 {